 - Avoid sitting whenever possible, and always sit with your knees slightly higher than your hips and feet flat on the floor.

-Exercise − Once your tight restrictive muscles warm up and lengthen through stretching, it is time to exercise the opposing muscle groups.
-Focus on training your “weak” muscle groups to shorten and strengthen these muscles.
+Once your tight restrictive muscles warm up and lengthen through stretching, it is time to exercise the opposing muscle groups.
+First, focus on training your “weak” muscle groups to shorten and strengthen these muscles.
 This will reduce the tensile stresses caused by the opposing tight muscle group.

 For example, if your biceps are muscular, creating a permanent bend at your elbows, train your triceps to ease the imbalance.
 On the other hand, if your quads are strong and your hamstrings are weak, train the backs of your legs (your posterior chain).
 This will help correct the muscle imbalances that are probably causing your hip and back pain.

 Exercising and strengthening your “weak” underdeveloped muscle groups forces the opposing “strong” muscle groups to relax and lengthen further.
-When trying to fix muscle imbalances, always perform your stretches before proceeding with the best results.
+Therefore, when trying to fix muscle imbalances, always perform your stretches before proceeding with the best results.